timalbert/livefortheline/source/_articles/2021-05-01-in-the-valley.blade.md

 After a few days of recovering at MGH it was clear that I needed rehab.
 It was really hard to walk in the days following surgery.
 I hardly moved from the bed.
 My routine was to get up every so often to sit in a chair 3 feet beside me.

 This was a lonely time.
 I can’t fully express how painful it was to be alone, without the prospect of a visitor.
-Not even my wife, Kate or my pastor, Bryan, could visit.
+Not even my wife or pastor could visit.
 I’m grateful for the grace of FaceTime and Zoom, but they fell far short from the comfort I needed at a time like this.
 You can’t embrace a screen with a hug and my young boys did not understand why they couldn’t be with their dad.
 I’m afraid of the ripple effect from treating everyone like they have a disease, even under the circumstances of a pandemic.

 During my recovery at MGH, a woman from our church dropped in to visit me.
 She happened to work at the hospital and heard I was admitted.
 I was thankful for the company and a familiar face.
 She brought Valentine’s Day cards so I could write something to the boys and Kate.
 She even offered to deliver them to our house!
 What an incredible gift this was to me.